dholdren/sonoff_auto_remote_switch/README.md

 # SONOFF S31 ESP-NOW Auto Remote Switch

-## Disclaimer
-This project was created with the assistance of Github Copilot in VS Code, using the `Claude Sonnet 4` model.
-##

 A decentralized Arduino project that networks 2 or more SONOFF S31 smart plugs using ESP-NOW communication for automatic synchronized control. **no coordinator or hub required**.
 When a load connected to the primary unit turns on/off, all secondary units follow suit automatically.